-Graduate Research Assistantships (GRAs) are available for Ph.D. students to work on a several federally funded research projects.
-Students in the HPCAT Lab will work on research topics include, but not limited to: energy-efficient, reliable, and high-performance many-core architectures; accelerator-rich reconfigurable heterogeneous architectures; machine learning techniques for efficient computing and interconnect systems; emerging technologies (photonic, wireless, RF, hybrid) for NoCs; graph processing and neural network accelerators; accelerating machine learning with approximation; heterogeneou chiplet-basedarchitectures; application-aware reconfigurable manycore architectures; security in computer architecture; future parallel computing models and architectures (including convolutional neural networks, deep neural networks, and approximate computing); and cloud-computing for data centers, etc.
+Graduate Research Assistantships (GRAs) are available for Ph.D. students to work on several federally funded research projects.
+Students in the HPCAT Lab will work on research topics including, but not limited to energy-efficient, reliable, and high-performance many-core architectures; accelerator-rich reconfigurable heterogeneous architectures; machine learning techniques for efficient computing and interconnect systems; emerging technologies (photonic, wireless, RF, hybrid) for NoCs; graph processing and neural network accelerators; accelerating machine learning with approximation; heterogeneous chiplet-based architectures; application-aware reconfigurable manycore architectures; security in computer architecture; future parallel computing models and architectures (including CNNs, DNNs, GCNs, and approximate computing); and cloud-computing for data centers, etc.

 Students will gain a well-rounded experience in computer & communication systems design through solid theoretical studies, modeling and simulation experiments, performance evaluation and physical implementation.
 A variety of modeling and simulation tools as well as equipment are available for use in the Lab.
-Stills that are highly sought after in industry and research institutions.
 Knowledge of basic computer architecture and programming skills are a plus.
 Successful candidates should be motivated and willing to learn new concepts and be at the forefront of cutting-edge-research in this exciting field.

 This site was made with Mobirise